 What is a whisky sour?

-While these drinks all have different flavors and different recipes, they all follow the same basic formula.
+While all sour drinks all have different flavors and different recipes, they all follow the same basic formula.
 A classic "sour" cocktail follows this basic formula:

 The "sour" part is usually a citrus juice of some kind.
 In this case, orange juice.
 Other drinks might use lemon, lime, or cranberry juice.

 The type of liquor can also vary.
-Obviously, this recipe uses whisky.
-Others use tequila (margaritas), rum (daiquiris), amaretto (I think you know where I'm going here).
+Obviously, a whisky sour recipe uses whisky.
+Others might use tequila (margaritas), rum (daiquiris), amaretto (I think you know where I'm going here).

-The reason I love sour cocktails is because they are so simple and easy to make.
+The reason I love sour cocktails is because they are so simple and quick to make.
 They require few ingredients and take only minutes, and a quick shake to make.

 They are also very versatile.
 While some, like margaritas and daiquiris, are often thought of as summer drinks, this whisky sour is perfect for fall and winter.